 This is an archive of the very earliest Web browsers -- the true pioneers, the Old Gods, the Ancients:

-Why search for and collect the earliest versions?
-For the same reasons we keep physical objects in museums.
+These programs are worth preserving for the same reasons we keep physical objects in museums.
 Source code is an artifact.
 Artifacts are history.
 Let's preserve these artifacts.

 Also included are some notes on my attempts to build and run these programs and screenshots of the browsers in action.
-At least one early version of almost every browser archived here will build on NeXTStep 3.3 in Previous with (where necessary) CubXWindow and LessTif.
+Most browsers archived here will build on NeXTStep 3.3 in Previous with (where necessary) CubXWindow and LessTif.

 - Sean Palmer's "Earliest Web Screenshots" and "Proto HTML"

 - Alfie Knight's detailed (but not 100% accurate) "Timeline of Web Browsers"

 - CERN's "The Birth of the World Wide Web (Timeline)"

 - Robert Cailliau's "A Little History of the World Wide Web (1995)